zuhlke/engineering-posts/drafts/builder-pattern-tables.md

   }

   /**
-   * Sets the min and max width of the column to accommodate a typical PRIMA ID or user ID */ id(valueGetterFn: (data: T) => TableCellContentValue) {
+   * Sets the min and max width of the column to accommodate a typical ID */ id(valueGetterFn: (data: T) => TableCellContentValue) {
     this.columnDef = {